eusebiedev/AnimalShelter.Solution/README.md

 ## Using This API

-* `API Versioning` is enabled, which defaults to API v2 when Swagger opens.
-Simply use the Swagger `Select a definition` drop down options list to select API v1
+* Further Exploration 1 - `API Versioning` is enabled, which defaults to API v2 when Swagger opens.
+Simply use the Swagger `Select a definition` drop down options list to select API v1.
 * To access API v1 in Postman: `https://localhost:5001/api/v1/animals/`
 * To access API v2 in Postman: `https://localhost:5001/api/v2/animals/`

-* `Pagination` is also enabled for this API.
-Endpoint examples for Page Number and Page Size are given in the table below to test this feature.
-A note on Pagination: the `pageNumber` parameter will specify how many pages will return, the `pageSize` parameter will specify how many results per page are displayed.
+* Further Exploration 2 - `Pagination` is also enabled for this API.
+Endpoint examples for Page Number and Page Size are given in the table below to test this feature, where: the `pageNumber` parameter will specify how many pages will return, the `pageSize` parameter will specify how many animal results per page are displayed.
+* NOTE - `Pagination` is **ONLY** enabled for API v2!
 ```
 Endpoints:
 GET /api/v2/animals/